nullable/libxmlquery/documentation/dom.rst

    This function sets the root of the given document.
 If the document already contained a root, a pointer to it will be returned.
 Otherwise, NULL is returned.

-.. c:function:: dom_node* set_xml_declaration(doc* document, struct snode* vers)
+.. c:function:: dom_node* set_xml_declarations(doc* document, list declarations)

-   :c:member:`doc` The document whose xml declaration will be set.
+   :c:member:`doc` The document whose xml declarations will be set.

-   :c:member:`vers` The xml declaration to set.
+   :c:member:`declarations` The xml declarations to set.

-   This function sets the xml declaration of the given document.
-If the document already contained an xml declaration, a pointer to it will be returned.
+   This function sets the xml declarations of the given document.
+If the document already contained xml declarations, a pointer to that list will be returned.
 Otherwise, NULL is returned.

 .. c:function:: void set_parent(dom_node* node, dom_node* parent)